vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 SERVICE SETS

-- 802.11 defines different kinds of SERVICE SETS which are groups of Không dây Mạng DEVICES
+- 802.11 defines different kinds of SERVICE SETS which are groups of Không dây Network DEVICES
 - There are THREE MAIN TYPES:
     - INDEPENDENT
     - Hạ tầng